LaansDole/gcp-learning-lab/challenge-lab/analyze-image-with-cloud-vision/classify-images-with-AutoML-Images/README.md

 ```shell
 python3 image_to_base64_json.py <your_image_url>
 ```
-- You should see the line `JSON data has been written to predict_image.json` *You can also use the exising Google Cloud Storage and upload your image file.
-Remember to give public access to the uploaded image file.*
+- You should see the line `JSON data has been written to predict_image.json`.
+***You can also use the exising `Google Cloud Storage` and upload your image file.
+Remember to give public access to the uploaded image file.***
 4. View the JSON file:
 ```cat
 cat predict_image.json